UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       The object's orientation.
 3x3 Matrix.
 You can also write a Quaternion or Euler vector.
 On write: local orientation, on read: world orientation

+      .. deprecated:: 0.0.1

-      .. deprecated:: use :attr:`localOrientation` and :attr:`worldOrientation`.
+         Use :attr:`localOrientation` and :attr:`worldOrientation`.

       :type: :class:`mathutils.Matrix`